Integrative Medicine & Breast Cancer

 - I can help explain in great detail the standard breast cancer treatment you will receive from your oncologist and treat the many side effects associated with it.

-- I prescribe therapies that can improve the efficacy of the standard breast cancer treatment you are receiving from your oncologist.
+- I prescribe therapies that research shows may improve the efficacy of the standard breast cancer treatment you are receiving from your oncologist.

-- I create individualized programs that boost your immune system, as well as other crucial organs and systems in your body that are essential to overcoming breast cancer.
+- I create individualized programs that boost your immune system, as well as other crucial organs and systems in your body that are essential supporting your conventional therapy to help you overcome breast cancer.

-- I design programs and prescribe therapies specifically formulated to reduce the risk of breast cancer spreading, including pre-post biopsy and surgery protocols.
+- I design programs and prescribe therapies specifically formulated that may help reduce the risk of breast cancer spreading, including pre-post biopsy and surgery protocols.